-To specifically address the issues related TPDP, PIU JPSIP will have a supportive supervision in addressing tribal issues and effective implementation of Tribal people development plan (TPDP) as per project rules and regulations.
+To specifically address the issues related to TPDP, PIU JPSIP will have supportive supervision in addressing tribal issues and effective implementation of Tribal People Development Plan (TPDP) as per project rules and regulations.
 In addition, during the implementation of JPSIP since the Junior Engineer of the respective section would be responsible for the supervision of implementation of the TPDP.
-It is proposed that he should also be trained on Tribal Development aspects.
+It is proposed that he should also be trained in Tribal Development aspects.